Emory Johnson: Death

 On Wednesday, March 16, 1960, Emory Johnson turned 66.
 Now partially disabled, Emory supported himself with Social Security and small pension checks.
 He rented a first-floor studio in a rooming house on North Ellsworth Street in San Mateo, California.

 Shortly after 8 pm on Wednesday, March 30, 1960, a neighbor living directly above Emory's first-floor studio smelled smoke.
 He rushed downstairs, entered the smoke-filled apartment, found a badly-burned Emory, and dragged him to the walkway outside.
 Firemen responding to the alarm spotted him lying on the ground and called an ambulance.
 They rushed him to San Mateo Community Hospital in critical condition.
 Emory Johnson suffered 2nd, and 3rd degree burns over a third of his body.
 The fire inspector later noticed cigarettes and matches scattered throughout the apartment.
 It was determined the fire had probably started in some bed clothing and had been burning for a half-hour before the neighbor entered his apartment.

 Emory lingered in the hospital until Monday, April 18, when he died of burns from the fire.
 Even though he was 30 years removed from his Hollywood glory years, his death was still front-page news in the San Mateo Times.
-It's ironic his death by fire had the common thread of his greatest movie – The Third Alarm.

 Emory Johnson chose interment in Forest Lawn Memorial Park, Daisy Columbarium, located in Glendale, California.
 In 1981, his ex-wife Ella Hall died and was laid to rest in Forest Lawn's Columbarium of Sunlight.
 His only surviving son died in 1994.
 When his two daughters died, they chose interment next to their mother.
 The bronze marker on Emory Johnson's Forest Lawn mausoleum niche reads "JOHNSON."